-Puppy vaginitis (also called juvenile vaginitis) is inflammation of the vagina in a puppy that has not reached puberty and has not yet gone though a heat cycle.
+Puppy vaginitis (also called juvenile vaginitis) is inflammation of the vagina in a puppy that has not reached puberty and has not yet gone through a heat cycle.
 The cause of puppy vaginitis is not well understood, but it is usually a mild condition.

 Young female dogs who have not gone through a heat cycle are at risk for puppy vaginitis.
 No breed predisposition has been noted.
 Symptoms can show up in puppies as young as 6 to 8 weeks.

 Uncomplicated puppy vaginitis has few signs.
 Often it is discovered incidentally during a puppy checkup.
 Signs are typically mild, may come and go, and can include: